 CFOs must look beyond the current tools and see which technological advancements can help their people perform better.
 Finally, CFOs should be consistently on the lookout for breakthroughs that may redefine their operational models and connect them to more functions outside the F&A industry.

 The roles and responsibilities of a CFO are intertwined with the evolution of the business processes.
-As finance and accounting technologies drive innovation in the industry, CFOs are able to reap the benefits as they focus more on providing their organization with smarter business insights, better finance management, and data-driven recommendations.
+As finance and accounting technologies drive innovation in the industry, CFOs are able to reap the benefits as they focus more on providing their organization with smarter business insights, better financial management, and data-driven recommendations.

 Learn more about how accounting professions are being shaped by automation and artificial intelligence!
 Read our book summary of the Future of the Professions by Richard and Daniel Susskind!
 Click the button below to get your copy.